SeldonIO/seldon-core/docs-gb/pipelines.md

 This Pipeline runs normally or throws an error based on whether the input tensors have certain values.

-This example can be found in the [pipeline examples](examples/pipeline-examples.md#error).

 ### Triggers

 Sometimes you want to run a step if an output is received from a previous step but not to send the data from